neeltron/MiscML/README.md

 # MiscML

-MiscML is a python based GUI tool, that allows beginners to perform Machine Learning with ease and visualize the results.
+MiscML is a python based GUI tool, that allows beginners to perform Machine Learning with ease and visualizes the results.

 For the starters, we're planning to have the following algorithms in MiscML: